Distillation is a valuable skill for any person to have. You can also use water distillers for other types of distillation.

 Sounds great, right?
 For some things, it is exactly what you need.
 Mineral deposits in water can cause trouble when you use the water to top off lead-acid batteries, for example.

-The downside is only an issue if you are using distilled water as your main source of drinking water.
+Drinking distilled water has a downside too.
 When you drink distilled water, you won’t get the trace minerals that are in most drinking water.
 So, if you drink a lot of distilled water, make sure that you are taking a daily multivitamin with minerals.
 It is also important to eat a balanced diet that helps maintain trace mineral levels in your body.

 Distillation takes time.